unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Created simple test harness for code base with one test.
+Run with make test-repo.
 * New functions added to install a library if its not installed and then load it.
 * Bugfix: Body removed the first (n-1) elements, not n.